 The developer wanted the amendment in the graph below, reducing the number of affordable rented homes by 22 properties.

-Despite planning officers recommending approval and the developers agent is claiming it would provide rented homes at an unprecedented rate of 70% of the usual market rate.
+Despite planning officers recommending approval, the developer’s agent claims it would provide rented homes at an unprecedented rate of 70% of the usual market rate.
 There was no support.
 The regular rate for affordable homes built in the borough is 80%.
 There would be no four-bedroom homes but more three-bedroom homes.
 However, councillors supported the view of Witley Parish Council that it did not meet the needs of its housing needs assessment contained in its Neighbourhood Plan.
 Residents supported neither the density nor the mix.

 Cala’s agent Shaun Taylor mentioned the elephant in the room.
 Waverley did not have a five-year housing land supply, and allowing this development would help it defend future planning appeals.

-He said the one-bedroom homes would not be apartments, but houses, which the developer had never tried or achieved before.
+He said the one-bedroom homes would not be apartments but houses, which the developer had never tried or achieved.

-This development will be of rear benefit to Waverley residents for the imey delivery of market and affordable housing.
+This development will be of real benefit to Waverley residents for the timey delivery of market and affordable housing.

 In otherwords 88 people could be in rented accommodation but now won’t be.”